ArjenSchwarz/arjen.eu/content/pages/about.md

 As you can see by the dates at one point I pretty much stopped updating, but I'm planning on catching up on that.

 If you're more interested in what I do professionally, you can find that on my other site [ig.nore.me](http://ig.nore.me)

+## Acknowledgements

+The site is generated using [Hugo](http://gohugo.com) and the theme is based on the [Red Lounge](https://github.com/tmaiaroto/hugo-redlounge) Hugo theme with a few tweaks to satisfy my own needs.

+The country flag images are taken from [www.freeflagicons.com](www.freeflagicons.com).